James Crockett (soccer)

 James Crockett (February 17, 1910 – July 30, 1986) was a U.S. soccer center back who was a member of the U.S. soccer team at the 1936 Summer Olympics.

 Crockett was selected as a member of the U.S. soccer team at the 1936 Olympic Games.
-He played in the only U.S. game of the tournament, a 1-0 loss to Italy.
+He played in the only U.S. game of the tournament, a 1–0 loss to Italy.
 At the time, he played for the Philadelphia German-Americans of the American Soccer League.
-In 1936, Crockett and his team mates defeated the St. Louis Shamrocks in the National Challenge Cup.
+In 1936, Crockett and his teammates defeated the St. Louis Shamrocks in the National Challenge Cup.